pratiqdev/nestore-beta/README.md

 export default myStore
 ```

-In your application, use the `get` and `set` methods to interact with the store
+In your application, use the `get` and `set` methods to interact with the store, or call custom
+in-store functions

 ```ts
 import myStore from './my-store.ts'